ChrisDavison/scripts/README.md

 - `os` to create directories based on date, and filter files
 - `plot` to prettify matplotlib axes
 - `time` to fix buggy timestamps
+- `passive.sh` to check for passive language usage in prose
+- `dups.pl` to find lexical illusions (the the)
+- `weasel.sh` to find words that sound good but don't ultimately provide information.

 ### Data
 - `handling` to return subsets of data from pandas dataframes